 Students will be given the opportunity to develop their knowledge and understanding of the five areas of content through theory and practical based tasks and activities.
-Those areas include investigating staple foods in our diet, understanding the nutrients found in foods and their functions, sources and deficiencies, investigating the nutritional needs of different groups of people, diet related diseases and the principles of healthy eating, food hygiene and awareness of where the food comes from.
-This is an examined unit which is taken in year 11.
+Those areas include investigating staple foods in our diet, understanding the nutrients found in foods and their functions, sources and deficiencies, investigating the nutritional needs of different groups of people, diet related diseases and the principles of healthy eating, food hygiene and awarness of where the food comes from.